efrecon/primer/README.md

 As the container automatically dies and disappear once `primer` has finished, it is hard to verify what happened.
-You can however start the installation of another step called `forever` after the step called `docker`. `forever` is a dummy step that will sleep forever when requested to be installed.
+You can however start the installation of another step called `forever` after the step called `docker`.
+[`forever`][forever] is a dummy step that will sleep forever when requested to be installed.
 It is implemented [here](./libexec/steps/forever.sh).
 Modify the command example above by giving the following option to `primer`:

 ```shell
 -s "docker forever"
 ```

+  [forever]: ./docs/steps/forever.md

 `primer` will executes both steps in sequence and `forever` will have the side effect that the container remains up and running, doing mostly nothing.
 You